Cebu City: Geography

 Cebu City has a land area of 315 km2.
 To the northeast of the city is Mandaue City and the town of Consolacion; to the west is Toledo City and the towns of Balamban and Asturias; to the south is Talisay City and the town of Minglanilla.

 Across Mactan Strait to the east is Mactan island where Lapu-Lapu is located.
 Further east across the Cebu Strait is the island of Bohol.

 Barangays

+Cebu City is politically subdivided into 80 barangays.
+Each barangay consists of puroks and some have sitios.

-The city comprises 80 barangays.
-These are grouped into two congressional districts, with 46 barangays in the northern district and 34 in the southern district.
+These barangays are grouped into two congressional districts, with 46 barangays in the northern district and 34 in the southern district.

 As of the 2020 census, 58 barangays are classified as urban barangays where 888,481 (92.15%) of Cebu City's population lives, while the remaining 22 rural barangays are home to 75,668 residents, representing 7.85% of the total population.